cryostatio/cryostat-legacy/README.md

 unspecified then they default to the value of their non-EXT counterparts.
 If `LISTEN_HOST` is unspecified then it defaults to the value of `WEB_HOST`.

+The environment variable `CONTAINER_JFR_MAX_WS_CONNECTIONS` is used to configure the maximum number of concurrent WebSocket client connections that will be allowed.
+If this is not set then the default value is 2.
+Once the maximum number of concurrent connections is reached, the server will reject handshakes for any new incoming connections until a previous connection is closed.
+The maximum acceptable value is 64 and the minimum acceptable value is
+1. Values outside of this range will be ignored and the default value set instead.

 The environment variable `CONTAINER_JFR_LOG_LEVEL` is used to control the level of messages which will be printed by the logging facility.
 Acceptable values are `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, and `ALL`.